 - Typical: A typical installation will install all the Matrix software components.
 This is the choice for all stand-alone, single-PC systems.
 For networked, multiple-PC systems, one computer on the network must be designated as the Matrix "server"; select this "typical" installation. - Custom: A custom installation allows the user to install specific Matrix components.
 The most common usage of this type of installation is to install only the client component on a PC in a multiple-PC Matrix system.
 For very large systems this type of installation also allows for installing just the database or the Matrix Service Engine (MSE), which is useful when trying to distribute system load across multiple servers.
 All custom installation selections will include the Client user interface application and the Transceiver Server service. - a.
 Client Only.
 This custom installation will install the Client application and the Transceiver Server.
-Both components must be configured to "point to" the MSE and the database, presumably installed elsewhere on the network. - b.
+Both components must be configured to "point to" the MSE and the database, presumably installed elsewhere on the network.
+This is the default selection for any PC involved in a multiple PC setup.
+Do not load the server onto any PC that is not your designated server, unless you plan on operating a multiple server system. - b.
 Matrix Server Only.
 Same as Client Only, except that the MSE is also installed. - c.
 Database Only.
 Same as Client Only, except that the Matrix Database is also installed.